mozziemozz/TeamsPhoneAutomation/TeamsClipboardDialer/ReadMe.md

 #### Extension and emergency numbers

 Copied numbers can be as short as 1 digit.
 This is because you can also dial internal extensions or emergency numbers.
-The following numbers will all be callable.
+The following short numbers will all be callable.

 ```text
 1